Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 *Zen* (禅, Japanese reading of Ch’an) travels to Japan via monastic networks, where it becomes embedded in court, warrior, and artistic culture.

-Dōgen (1200–1253), founder of the Sōtō school, studies in China and returns with a unique synthesis of seated meditation called *Zazen* (坐禅) and strict monastic disipline.
+Dōgen (1200–1253), founder of the Sōtō school, studies in China and returns with a unique synthesis of seated meditation called *Zazen* (坐禅) and strict monastic discipline.

 ---

-These days, “Zen” is as likely to describe a brand of soap or a minimalist furniture ad as it is a 13th-century Japanese monastic.
+These days, “Zen” is as likely to brand a bar of soap or a minimalist furniture line as it is to describe a 13th-century Japanese monastic.

 If nothing else, its journey from *kōan* stories to consumer packaging proves the Buddha was right about impermanence.